Udit-takkar/Battery-monitor-app/Readme.md

 A sleek utility that monitors your MacBook's battery status directly from the menu bar, helping you maintain optimal battery health.

+Macbook uses Li-Ion battery and keeping it plugged in 24/7 is actually terrible for the battery, which last much longer when kept between 20% and 80% charge.

 ## Features

 - Real-time battery monitoring